Open Archival Information System

-Negotiate for and accept appropriate information from information Producers.

-Obtain sufficient control of the information provided to the level needed to ensure Long-Term Preservation.

-Determine, either by itself or in conjunction with other parties, which communities should become the Designated Community and, therefore, should be able to understand the information provided.

-Ensure that the information to be preserved is Independently Understandable to the Designated Community.
-In other words, the community should be able to understand the information without needing the assistance of the experts who produced the information.

-Follow documented policies and procedures which ensure that the information is preserved against all reasonable contingencies, and which enable the information to be disseminated as authenticated copies of the original, or as traceable to the original.

-Make the preserved information available to the Designated Community.

 The OAIS environment and information model

 The OAIS environment involves the interaction of four entities: producers of information, consumers of information (or the designated community), management, and the archive itself.
 The management component of the OAIS environment is not an entity that carries out day-to-day maintenance of an archive but a person or group that sets policies for the content contained in the archive.

 The OAIS model also defines an information model.
 Physical or digital items which contain information are known as data objects.
 Members of the Designated Community for an archive should be able to interpret and understand the information contained in a data object either because of their established knowledge base or with the assistance of supplementary "representation information" that is included with the data object.

 An information package includes the following information objects: